mosterho/Biotools-altsplicesites/Additional_modules/Nucleotide_search/README.md

 ##Details of the nucleotide search
 The modules are:
-1. *find_pattern.py* Validates input and calls the next two modules
+1. *find_pattern.py* Validates input and calls the next two modules (in the following order)
-2. *retrieve_seq.py* Retrieves the genome/nucleotides for a species and nucleotide accession number
+2. *retrieve_seq.py* Retrieves the genome/nucleotides for a species and nucleotide accession number.
+### Arguments are: Organism, Accession number, print (Y) (optional)
 3. *retrieve_pattern* Determines the from/to positions in the retrieved sequence from *retrieve_seq.py*

+retrieve_seq.py and retrieve_pattern.py can be called separately.

 The call to the *find_pattern.py* accepts four arguments:
   1. Search pattern.
 This can accept the REGEX pattern to search for.